Brambles-cat/ArchiveToCytube/README.md

 ## ToDo:
 1. If there's a disconnection because of a duplicate login, pause the execution and press enter to resume rather than having to rerun the script
+2. Replace delaying with more reliable puppeteer functions that wait until elements are visible to use them
+3. Notify user to update auth token if the `Add as temporary` checkbox is disabled